 Electrical shorts can happen without warning.
 Wires rubbing against a sharp metal edge can wear through the protective insulation that surrounds the wires causing one or more wires to short circuit.
 The result can be a runaway electrical current that quickly overheats and burns the wiring.
 This type of problem may occur under the instrument panel, inside a door, in the trunk or cargo area, or under the hood.
 A wiring harness that is too short, too long or not properly supported by experience excessive movement resulting in a short.

-Electrically conductive liquids such as antifreeze, brake fluid or motor oil leaking onto wiring or electronic component may also create a short circuit that could overload the electricaly system and start a fire.
+Electrically conductive liquids such as antifreeze, brake fluid or motor oil leaking onto wiring or electronic component may also create a short circuit that could overload the electrical system and start a fire.

-The first line of protection against short circuits is the fuse box in your vehicle.
+The first line of protection against short circuits is the fuse box.
 All original equipment wiring circuits are protected by fuses, circuit breakers and/or fuse links that blow or open if the current exceeds the safe limit for a circuit.
 Stopping the flow of current should prevent the wiring from getting so hot that it melts the insulation or starts a fire.

 If your vehicle has blown a fuse, there is a reason why.
 The circuit may have experienced a temporary overload (snow clogged wiper blades, for example), or it may have a short circuit.
 If a new fuse blows as soon as you install it or try the circuit, there is a short circuit that needs to be identified and repaired.